Is ‘The Terminator’ a Slasher Movie?

 Is The Terminator a slasher film?
 Sort of, but not really.

 That might sound like a cop-out answer, but it’s true.
 Genres aren’t either/or, they’re yes/and.
 Yes, The Terminator is a science fiction movie, and it’s an action movie, and it’s kind of a slasher movie.
 Well, for about thirty minutes it’s kind of a slasher movie.
-Then it becomes a sci-fi, action, monster movie.
+Then it becomes a sci-fi, action, and sort-of monster movie.

 The T-800 searches for Sarah in a patrol car in The Terminator (1984).